TastSong/CrazyCar/README_en.md

 :sparkles:VIP Username ：Tast；Password：111111

-:loudspeaker: **Crazy Car ** during the development phase, the online database is reset irregularly
+:loudspeaker: **Crazy Car ** during the development phase, the online database is reset irregularly;The Mater branch is not a release branch and it is recommended to use the [latest Releases](https://github.com/TastSong/CrazyCar/releases/latest) version for local testing

 ## Features :point_down:
 :pushpin:Mandatory version update is supported